redox-os/website/content/news/this-month-240731.md

 A list of the improvements this month:

 - The contributor Deft Punk improved the wording and grammar of the book.
-- Now the book recommend the [Gentoo](https://gentoo.org) package documentation for dependency configuration on recipes and [FreeBSD](https://freebsd.org) to find C/C++ feature flags easily, the Gentoo dependency classification helps a lot with not/badly documented C/C++ programs and libraries.
+- Now the book recommends the [Gentoo](https://gentoo.org) package documentation for dependency configuration on recipes and [FreeBSD](https://freebsd.org) to find C/C++ feature flags easily.
+The Gentoo dependency classification helps a lot with not/poorly documented C/C++ programs and libraries.
 - The "Weekly Images" section was renamed "Daily Images" on the "Running Redox in a virtual machine" and "Running Redox on real hardware" pages, it was called "weekly" because breaking changes stopped the image update for weeks, but they are configured to be created daily.
-- Some sections of the website FAQ were copied to the book, it improved the reading and information distribution (more easy to find).
+- Some sections of the website FAQ were copied to the book, it improved the reading and information distribution (to make things easier to find).
-- The "Scripts" section on the "Build System" page was improved, he added a command to sort in alpahbetical order the output of the include-recipes.sh script, it will save time from packagers adding recipes to the package build server configuration.
+- The "Scripts" section on the "Build System" page was improved, a command was added to sort in alpahbetical order the output of the include-recipes.sh script, it will save time from packagers adding recipes to the package build server configuration.
 - Now the website and book READMEs recommend the [lychee](https://lychee.cli.rs/) tool to verify broken links
 - Now the website READMEs has instructions to install [Hugo](https://gohugo.io/)
 - Ribbon added explanation comments on most configuration files of the build system.